 The most widely used jet trainer in the world is the Lockheed T-33 Shooting Star.
 Essentially a two-seat version of the USAF F-80, America's first operation jet fighter, the T-33 continues in use today.

 After introduction of the P-80 Shooting Star, Lockheed undertook a private venture to develop the T-33 trainer.
-By xtending the fuselage and canopy by three feet, an extra pilot could be accommodated.
-The result was a world class jet trainer of which 5,781 would be built over its first decade of production.
+By extending the fuselage and canopy by three feet, an extra pilot could be accommodated.
+The result was a world-class jet trainer of which 5,781 would be built over its first decade of production.
 A generation of flying cadets became pilots in the front seat of the T-33.

 The U. S. Navy also needed a Jet trainer but the low speed handling of the T-33 was judged unsuitable for carrier landings.
 Lockheed again went to work, creating the T2V-1 Sea Star which included leading and trailing edge flaps to solve the low speed requirements.
 By 1958 the Navy had received the first of 700 T2V-1s.